 Recently, a member of a local writing group approached me and asked me if I’d be interested in reviewing a book they had put together and published.
 Honoured, I said I’d love to.

 Where the Wild Winds Blow is a veritable box of delights and makes for great reading.
-The writing is impressive, especially as, noted in the acknowledgments, many of the contributors started their writing projects later in life.
-A lovely anthology, it would make a thoughtful gift for someone with an interest in the fens or just the booklover in your life, and one I highly recommend.
+The writing is impressive, especially as, noted in the acknowledgements, many of the contributors started their writing projects later in life.
+A lovely anthology, it would make a thoughtful gift for someone with an interest in the fens or just the book lover in your life, and one I highly recommend.